 The requirements for the form of the terminal were chosen for demanding practical use, including an interesting appearance and robust construction.
 It was necessary to design a custom box as none of the industrial ones were suitable.
 For example, it was not compact enough, and especially the internal layout was not suitable for the use of the selected components.
-Subsequent production had to be taken into account already in the design.
+Subsequent production had to be considered already in the design.
 The main design challenge was the solution of mounting the terminal on the wall so that it was robust and unobtrusive.
 All the requirements eventually led to the creation of a two-piece box, joined together by four screws.
 The internal space was tailored to the electronics used, the necessary ventilation holes were created and a special wall mounting system was created on the back using a mounting frame.

-Document name: D4.3 Access co ntrol tool and train ing guide V2 Page: 35 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final
+Document name: D4.5 Access control tool and training guide V3 Page: 36 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final